pfpt-jpgranier/resque-sqs/README.markdown

 When shutting down processes, Heroku sends every process a TERM signal at the same time.
-By default this causes an immediate shutdown of any running job leading to frequent `Resque::TermException` errors.
+By default this causes an immediate shutdown of any running job leading to frequent `ResqueSqs::TermException` errors.
 For short running jobs, a simple solution is to give a small amount of time for the job to finish before killing it.